-Generally, in Ireland, a 2 or 3 season sleeping bag is more than suitable for most camping trips unless you’re camping in winter!
+Generally, in Ireland, a 2 or 3-season sleeping bag is more than suitable for most camping trips unless you’re camping in winter!
 But I don’t suggest you try this for your first taste of camping.

 Beginner’s Camping Gear – Camping Mats

-The most common foam style mats are usually used on outdoor expeditions, and you’ll see them attached to the bottom of rucksacks, for example, on the DofE challenge!
+The most common foam-style mats are usually used on outdoor expeditions, and you’ll see them attached to the bottom of rucksacks, for example, on the DofE challenge!

-Possibly just a simple foam mat like the one my wife uses now for pilates.
+It could be a simple foam mat like the one my wife uses now for pilates.

 Beginner’s Camping Gear – Cooking Equipment